Rasikamurali/Rasikamurali/README.md

 ## What I'm doing now:

+- 🔭 I’m currently a MS in Data Science student at Indiana University Bloomington.
-- 🔭 I’m currently working on building Machine Learning for Artificial Intelligence applications.
+- 😄 Working on building Machine Learning for Artificial Intelligence applications.
 Particularly in Natural Language Processing for Education and Social Good.
 - 🌱 I’m currently learning Deep Learning and Transfer Learning
-- 💬 Ask me about
-- 📫 How to reach me: rasika2murali1301@gmail.com
+- 📫 How to reach me: rasimura@iu.edu
 - 😄 Trying to blog on [medium]
 - ⚡ [Noob Website]